yegoryeshchenko/repair_cafe/README.md

 ### Dashboard
 - View all devices with filtering by status
+- Filter by intaker (see who registered each device)
-- Search functionality (Device ID, customer name, phone, device type)
+- Search functionality (Device ID, customer name, phone, device type, brand/model)
 - Visual status badges
 - Days in repair counter
 - Quick access to device details
+- Sorting by multiple fields

 ### Reminders
 - Automatic tracking of devices in system > 14 days